Limited animation: Philippines

 Limited animation made an early history of Philippine animation in the 1970s, established a historical propaganda film Tadhana, directed by Nonoy Marcelo.
 Unlike any influential animated films in the Philippines, Tadhana's use of animation is crude but unique with distinctive features.

 The Philippines has been a popular offshoring destination for Western animation, due to the country's combination of an extensive understanding of Western culture (in part from its lengthy period as an American territory) and low expense.

 Choppy animation

-Choppy animation is a definitive version of limited animation extensively requires computer-generated imagery using a mixed 2D animation where movement appears less smooth and fluid due to fewer in-between frames or deliberate stylistic choices, making it various styles of stop motion animation, graphic novel and 3DCG anime in the medium.
+Choppy animation is a form of limited animation making extensive use of computer-generated imagery, using a mixed 2D animation where movement appears less smooth and fluid due to fewer in-between frames or deliberate stylistic choices.
+This includes various styles of stop motion animation, graphic novel and 3DCG anime.

-It is widely popularized over the use of choppy animation in Sony Pictures Animation's 2018 superhero film Spider-Man: Into the Spider-Verse, citing as a reinvention of animation in the medium.
-It later influenced subsequent films including another SPA's films The Mitchells vs. the Machines (2021) and KPop Demon Hunters (2025), and DreamWorks Animation's adventure comedies The Bad Guys and Puss in Boots: The Last Wish (both 2022).
+The use of choppy animation in Sony Pictures Animation's 2018 superhero film Spider-Man: Into the Spider-Verse has been cited as a reinvention of animation in the medium.
+This influenced subsequent films including SPA's other films The Mitchells vs. the Machines (2021) and KPop Demon Hunters (2025), and DreamWorks Animation's adventure comedies The Bad Guys and Puss in Boots: The Last Wish (both 2022).